 I am sure this title has been used a dozen times in discussion of graffiti but I really mean it.
 I, along with the ancient graffiti artists, am only scratching the surface and this is not intended as a scholarly investigation on graffiti; just a brief muse on the subject as I have witnessed quite a lot recently, scored onto the surface of ancient monuments in Sudan.
 Perhaps this is more a name and shame than anything else.

-I hate modern graffiti, although I do admit to having an enormous soft spot for the genius of Banksy.
-I am full of contradiction as I also adore ancient Roman graffiti and have spent time researching the scribbled messages on the walls of the Roman houses in Pompeii that I am studying for my PhD.
+I hate modern graffiti though am full of contradiction as I adore ancient Roman graffiti and have spent time researching the scribbled messages on the walls of the Roman houses in Pompeii that I am studying for my PhD.
 The often rude and jovial comments etched on the walls of the houses are a wonderful way to connect with the people who once inhabited them.
 So it’s basically modern spray paint scrawls I disapprove of.

 But the abhorrent modern use of ‘tagging’, just as writing your name in full, is a way to leave your mark.
 Why do any of us feel the need to carve our names onto trees, scratch them onto wooden school desks or spray it on a railway bridge?
 All we are doing is defacing something and in essence leaving the one clue as to who did it: our names.
 Why does anyone have an urge to leave a trace of their name for everyone to see and often in a place that will be seen for generations to come?
 I freely admit that I am guilty of having this urge but I can confess that writing my name in huge letters in a sand dune or scratching it onto the mud section of a trench I dug in Pompeii shortly before it was back filled, feel less permanent than carving a name into stone.
 The wind blowing over the dune will have erased my name after a few days.
 But I still did it and I am not entirely sure I can answer why I had a desire to see my name written in a place where others could see it.